kaapana/kaapana/docs/source/user_guide/workflows.rst

 * select the Airflow-DAG which should be run and further configured with DAG-specific specification
 * select a dataset is selected with the data which should be processed within the workflow

+Remote and Federated Workflow Execution
+""""""""""""""""""""""""""""""""""""""""

+Workflows can be executed in the following ways:

+* Local execution: Workflow is orchestrated by the same instance that serves as runner instance.
+* Remote execution: Workflow is orchestrated by another instance that serves as a runner instance.
+* Federated execution: The workflows-orchestrating instance coordinates the execution of jobs on both local and remote instances.
+These jobs then report back data/information to the orchestrating instance.
+This mode is particularly useful for federated learning scenarios.

+  - On the orchestrating instance a federated orchestration DAG has to be started which then automatically spawns up runner jobs on the workflow`s runner instances.

+Both remote and federated executed workflows are triggered from the Workflow Execution component.
+Concerning remote and federated execution of workflows, it is worth mentioning that Kaapana provides several security layers in order to avoid adversarial attacks:

+* Each Kaapana platform has a username and password-protected login
+* The registration of remote instances is handled by the instance name and a random 36-char token
+* Each remote/federated communication can be SSL verified if configured
+* Each remote/federated communication can be fernet encrypted with a 44-char fernet key if configured
+* For each Kaapana platform, the user can configure whether the local instance should check automatically, regularly for updates from connected remote instances or only on demand
+* For each Kaapana platform, the user can configure whether the local instance should automatically execute remote/federated workflow jobs which are orchestrated by a connected remote instance

+  - If automatic execution is not allowed, remote/federated workflows will appear in the Workflow List with a confirmation button

+* Remote/federated workflow jobs can always be aborted on the runner instance to give the user of the runner instance full control about her/his instance

 .. _workflow_list: